serialport/website/versioned_docs/version-9.x.x/guide-installation.md

 sudo apk add --no-cache nodejs

 # Add the necessary build and runtime dependencies
-sudo apk add --no-cache make gcc g++ python linux-headers udev
+sudo apk add --no-cache make gcc g++ python3 linux-headers udev

 # Then we can install serialport, forcing it to compile
 npm install serialport --build-from-source